 Pro and Amateur Hikes.
 Your skill level shouldn’t be prohibiting.
 At Catoctin, the hiking trails are fit to meet you where you’re at.
 Looking to spend a relaxing day strolling through the foliage?
 Try the Blue Blazes Whiskey Still trail, which begins at the wood footbridge in the gravel parking lot and clocks in at a little over a half a mile long.
 For a more moderate hike, try the Cunningham Falls Nature Trail just across the street, which leads you to Maryland’s largest cascading waterfall.
 We promise you, the view will be worth the work.
 For a more strenuous, sweaty jaunt, you can climb the two-and-a-half-hour Gateway Trail, a rocky road that leads you to Big Hunting Creek.

 You Can Spend the Night.
 Whether you’re setting up a tent at Owens Creek Campground or staying in one of the historic family log lodges at Camp Misty Mount, you’ll have a place to lay your head after a day of hiking and sightseeing.
 Cabins are available for weekend or week rates through October and most sleep up to 6 people.
 For very large parties, consider the Camp Round Meadow collection of dorms where 120 people can sleep snugly.
 Ole Mink Farm is another great option with one to four-bedroom luxury cabins and plenty of amenities.

-This post is a sponsored collaboration between Visit Frederick and Philadelphia magazine's advertising department.
+This is a paid partnership between Visit Frederick and Philadelphia Magazine's City/Studio

 For more information on Catoctin Mountain Park (NPS) and nearby natural landmarks, head to VisitFrederick.org.